PenghuiDu/penghui-website/content/authors/admin/_index.md

 first_name: Alice
 email: duph2020@mail.sustech.edu.cn
 ---
 I am a junior at the Southern University of Science and Technology, majoring in Intelligent Medical Engineering.
 I’m interested in developing neural encoding and decoding models for brain-computer interfaces.
-I plan to pursue a PhD in this field and do related research in the future.{style="text-align: justify;"}
+I plan to pursue a PhD in this field and do related research in the future.